Disintegrating Exoplanets: Creating Size Constraints by Statistically Peering Through the Debris: Results Discussion

 where

 from \citet{seagerbook2010}, and use stellar parameters from \citet{rappaport2012} and the exoplanet radius value from \citet{vanL2018} to obtain values for the transit durations, assuming a circular orbit.
-Doing this, we find that with impact parameters of 0, 0.5, and 1, the transit times are 70.4, 61.2, and 6.8 minutes respectively, or 0.075, 0.065, and 0.0036 of the orbit, meaning that for all but a nearly grazing transit, our slices should effectively capture the transit of Kepler-1520b.
+Doing this, we find that with impact parameters of 0, 0.5, and 1, the transit times are 70.4, 61.2, and 6.8 minutes respectively, or 0.075, 0.065, and 0.0036 of the orbit, meaning that for all but a nearly grazing transit, our slices should effectively time resolve the transit of Kepler-1520b.

 In both versions of the time series though, one important pattern is visible.
-We can see in both graphs that the egress of the planet has a slow decline in flux that culminates in a plateau before returning to normal, suggesting a large debris tail that maintains a significant size even well after the planet has transited.
-We can use this to our advantage by saying that since the peak flux of each time series has the same value, we can operate under the assumption that the dip present in Figure \ref{kepfig2} is a result of a true planet transit causing extinction amongst the forward-scattered light.
-Going off this assumption, we can say that the planet blocked at most 0.06\% of the flux coming from the star.
-Thus, using the equation along with $ R_{Star} = 0.65R_\odot\ $ (\citet{rappaport2012}), we can calculate that the maximum possible radius for Kepler-1520b is approximately 11000 km, which is much larger than the upper limit reported by \citet{vanW} using an assumed albedo and the upper limit of the eclipse.
-Therefore, it is far more likely that this is the radius of the part of the dust cloud that passes in front of the star.
+We can see in both graphs (Figures \ref{kepfig3} and \ref{kepfig2}) that the $\mu_R$ variable is elevated above the out-of-transit value well after the egress of the planet that culminates in a plateau before returning to normal, suggesting a large debris tail that maintains a significant size even well after the planet has transited.

+Assuming that the dip present in Figure \ref{kepfig3} is a result of a true planet transit causing extinction amongst the forward-scattered light, we can say that the planet blocked an average of 0.043\% of the flux coming from the star.
+Thus, using the equation along with $ R_{Star} = 0.65R_\odot\ $ (\citet{rappaport2012}), we can calculate that the maximum possible radius for Kepler-1520b is approximately 9400 km, which is much larger than the upper limit reported by \citet{vanW} using an assumed albedo and the upper limit of the eclipse, while our method is independent and does not make assumptions about the albedo of the planet.